tulip-control/tulip-control/doc/benchmarks.rst

-For the same robot motion planning example, the following graph shows that when reactiveness to the environment is not required (e.g., when the environment is static), using a model-checker for logic synthesis scales much better than a more general game solver such as JTLV or gr1c.
+For the same robot motion planning example, the following graph shows that when reactiveness to the environment is not required (e.g., when the environment is static), using a model-checker for logic synthesis scales much better than a more general game solver such as gr1c.

 .. image:: logic-synt-vs-game.png